zzli2022/Awesome-System2-Reasoning-LLM/README.md

 ![image](./assets/timeline.png)

 This timeline tracks the development of reasoning LLMs, focusing on the evolution of datasets, foundational technologies, and the release of both commercial and open-source projects.
-Our starting point is OpenAI's SuperAlign technology report from November 2023.

 <!-- omit in toc -->
 ## 📒 Table of Contents